24 Mar 2025

 Like Google Gemini, Copilot is an assistant to your notes, allowing you to ask questions and expand on your notes using generative AI.
 Given Microsoft's significant investment in Open AI, this feature will likely continue to evolve.

+NotePlan is an exciting alternative to Evernote, offering similar features like tasks, notes, and calendar integration, all in one place.
 Although it may not be as visually appealing as Evernote, it is available on several Apple-focused devices, including Mac, iPhone, iPad, and the web.

 NotePlan offers a solid combination of personal knowledge management (PKM) and traditional note-taking features, making it an attractive option for users seeking this blend.